How does it work?

-Health Insurance that covers pre existing conditions works typically by excluding that particular medical condition for a number of years until you are classed as being ‘free’ from it, or by excluding it completely.
-There are some exceptions to the rule based on the severity of your pre existing condition, which is why it is important to understand the options available.
+Health Insurance for pre-existing conditions works typically by excluding that particular medical condition for a number of years until you are classed as being ‘free’ from it, or by excluding it completely.
+There are some exceptions to the rule based on the severity of your pre-existing condition, which is why it is important to understand the options available.

-What are the options for health insurance with preexisting conditions?
+What are the options for health insurance with pre-existing diseases?

 As previously mention, this type of private health insurance will cover a medical condition as long as you have been free from it for a period usually of around 5 years.

 You do not need to provide any medical history when you apply as the two year moratorium means that you are covered for any new conditions once this period is over.
 Any pre-existing medical conditions would be included just as long as you have been free from them for 5 years.

 As very limited information is required when you apply for your health insurance cover, the process is much easier and quicker, however medical information will be required from the doctor etc once you make a health insurance claim.

 Full Medical Underwriting

 With this type of health cover the insurance provider uses your full medical history when you apply to work out whether to insure you; the risk, what the plan should include and exclude and the price.

 Basically it all boils down to the risk, which in turn means they may actually provide private health cover for mild conditions but any pre existing medical condition may be excluded, regardless of when you last received any form of medical treatment or assistance for it.